KlimaDAO/klimadao/README.md

 `npm run format-all`: Format all files with `prettier`.

-## Translatiing
+## Translations

 ### For translators

 #### Setup

 - Create an account on [translation.io](https://translation.io)
-- Request access to the project atmosfearful/klimadao in the #content-translation KlimaDaO discord server
+- Request access to the project atmosfearful/klimadao in the #content-translation KlimaDAO discord server

 #### Translating